jdefrancesco/Dirty430/README.md

     It also identifies and marks the interrupt service routines (ISRs) associated with the vectors in the table.
 2. **Cleanup Phase**: This simply marks memory mapped registers (MMRs) and other special function registers (SFRs) in the disassembly.

 **NOTE:** This plugin is hardcoded for the `MSP430f5438` microcontroller.
-However, it can be easily adapted to other `MSP430` variants by modifying the relevant parameters in the code.
+However, it c:wa an be easily adapted to other `MSP430` variants by modifying the relevant parameters in the code.

 The following sources can be references: <ADD TOOLKIT LINK>